technology-toolbox/Notebook/Infrastructure/EXT-APP02A - Refresh from PROD.md

 > **Note**
 >
-> Expect the previous operation to complete in approximately 48 minutes.\
+> Expect the previous operation to complete in approximately 1 hour and 20 minutes.\
-> RESTORE DATABASE successfully processed 8944387 pages in 2361.866 seconds (29.585 MB/sec).
+> RESTORE DATABASE successfully processed 9873502 pages in 3822.642 seconds (20.178 MB/sec).

 ```PowerShell
 cls